frasten/wordpresscom-popular-posts/readme.txt

 Tested up to: 2.5.0
 Stable tag: 0.2.1

-This plugin provides a list with the most popular articles, using data collected by Wordpress.com Stats plugin.
+This plugin can show the most popular articles in your sidebar, using data collected by Wordpress.com Stats plugin.

 == Description ==